NathanThus/Unity-Project-Template/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Changes
 <!-- Tip: You can just copy paste the below lines, or remove them as needed. -->
 ### Added
-`File.cs` : Was created.
+`File` : Was created.
 You can add the purpose here.

 ### Updated
-`File.cs` : Was updated / renamed.
+`File` : Was updated / renamed.
 You can add describe the changes you made here.

 ### Removed
-`File.cs` : Was removed.
+`File` : Was removed.
 You can add the reason here.

 ## Testing